TBE’s K-7 Youth Education Program

 4. Daily Activities/Specials.
 Group leaders take their grade-based group to a schedule of daily activities.
 These activities are led by experts who focus on specific areas of the curriculum such as: Torah study, Israel, T’fillah (prayer), Hebrew, as well as cultural areas (art, music, stories, cooking, drama, etc.).

 5. Experiential Learning.
 Students will actively participate in learning experiences designed through a schedule of daily activities.
 An example of this is: how students learn how, when to say, and the meaning of the Birkhat Hamazon (the prayer after a meal).
-Through a multi-pronged experiential learning process, students will actively engage in learning different aspects of this prayer in the Hebrew, T'fillah, and music specials.
-Students also have an opportunity to use this prayer in real time during monthly community meals, which will have been prepared by the students who have chosen the cooking special.
+Through a multi-pronged experiential learning process, students will actively engage in learning different aspects of this prayer in the Hebrew, T’fillah, and music specials.
+Students also have an opportunity to use this prayer in real time during monthly community meals on the first Friday of every month.
 That particular community meal might be further tied into learning about a Jewish holiday, a segment of the Jewish community, such as Jews from Poland or Iran or another component of the educational program like the weekly Torah portion.
 In this new model, learning is experienced in a multitude of ways, both with purpose and intention.

 Registration for the new Youth Education Program is now open.
-The cost for the year is $450 plus a $25 registration fee (scholarships are available for those who need).
+The cost for the year is $450 plus a $25 registration fee for TBE members.